On the $RO(Q)$-graded coefficients of Eilenberg-MacLane spectra: Commutativity

 \section{Commutativity}

-In Section \ref{sec Examples} we have seen that both examples share one feature - the coefficients are strictly commutative ring, i.e., the sign coming from the swap of factors is always trivial.
+In Section \ref{sec Examples} we have seen that both examples share one feature - the coefficients of both spectra are strictly commutative rings, i.e., the sign coming from the swap of factors is always trivial.
 In this section we show that this happens for all Green functors.
 Throughout this section, let $\M$ be a Green functor.
+Recall that the class of $Q/e$ in $\aq$ is denoted by $\omega$.